cieranholmes/cieranholmes/README.md

 - Experienced linux user running hyprland+arch(btw) as my daily driver

 ## More about me...
-- Avid hiker and gym-goer
+- Avid hiker, reader and gym-goer
 - Keen interest in modding videogames (Minecraft Java Edition etc.)
 - Loves the ocean but gets viciously sea-sick everytime I go on a boat